According to some writers, notably the authors of the Holy Blood

 Templars.

-It, at least the name, appears to have been revived by Pierre Plantard
+The Priory of Sion, at least the name, appears to have been revived

-a well-known fantasist behind much of the mythology surrounding
+by Pierre Plantard a well-known fantasist behind much of the mythology

-the mysteries discussed on this site.
-The modern Priory of Sion
+surrounding the mysteries discussed on this site.
+The modern Priory

-(Prieuré de Sion) was an association founded in 1956,
+of Sion (Prieuré de Sion) was an association founded

-in the French town of Annemasse.
-French law required the association
+in 1956, in the French town of Annemasse.
+French law required the

-to be registered with the government.
-This registration took place
+association to be registered with the government.
+This registration

-at the Sous-Prefecture of Saint Julien-en-Genevois, in May 1956,
+took place at the Sous-Prefecture of Saint Julien-en-Genevois, in

 The founders and signatories are inscribed as Pierre Plantard known